alphagov/govuk-developer-docs/source/manual/replicate-app-data-locally.html.md

 1. Setup your AWS access config and credentials files

-    I am repeating the instructions described in the [aws setup guide](/manual/user-management-in-aws.html) with one difference.
+    I am repeating the instructions described in the [AWS setup guide](/manual/user-management-in-aws.html) with one difference.
 In the credentials file the setting must be under default as otherwise they are not found by the replication script.

     Create a `~/.aws/config` file: